How Important is Continuing Care?

 Recovery means nothing if the addict can’t resume a normal, everyday life.
 Continuing care provides the bridge between the safety of the rehab center and the often overwhelming outside world.
-Continuing care provides the addict with coping skills needed for life’s ups and downs, so that the next challenge doesn’t cause a relapse.
+Continuing care provides the addict with coping skills needed for life’s ups and downs so that the next challenge doesn’t cause a relapse.

 Drug rehab centers fulfill several needs for the recovering addict, but the work doesn’t stop after graduating treatment.
 Continuing care is necessary for the addict to maintain a truly healthy life.

 The River Source recognizes that recovery from drug or alcohol addiction is a lifelong process.
-The center has one goal in mind for its clients: to help them get back to a normal life quickly, while minimizing detox pain and strengthening the mind, body, and spirit.
+The center has one goal in mind for its clients: to help them get back to a normal life quickly while minimizing detox pain and strengthening the mind, body, and spirit.

-The drug rehab center offers 30, 60, or 90 day inpatient treatment (including detox) as well as 5 and 10 day detox-only programs, with a professional medical staff on-site 24 hours a day.
+The drug rehab center offers 30, 60, or 90-day inpatient treatment (including detox) as well as 5 and 10-day detox-only programs, with a professional medical staff on-site 24 hours a day.
 The River Source also offers an Intensive Outpatient Program, to help clients transition out of the inpatient facility and back into their daily routine, a transition that can often be difficult without help and support.
 And, The River Source offers aftercare, an important part of the recovery process that should not be overlooked.
-Continuing care programs at The River Source are designed by professional therapists with input from clients, so that they get what they need to get back into a full and productive life.
+Continuing care programs at The River Source are designed by professional therapists with input from clients so that they get what they need to get back into a full and productive life.

 The drug and alcohol recovery programs at The River Source combine naturopathic medical treatments and conventional treatments.
 These include acupuncture, neurofeedback, visits to the gym, massage therapy, yoga, meditation, amino acids therapy, B-12 shots, homeopathic remedies, nutritional IV vitamin therapy, and infrared sauna to remove toxins.

-The River Source also offers counseling for both the client and the client’s family.
+The River Source also offers to counsel for both the client and the client’s family.
 This can involve small groups, educational workshops, and family counseling sessions.
 Family counseling is important, whether the client believes addiction problems originated with the family or not.
 Besides giving families a safe place to work through any problems, counseling also offers support to families, as their loved one goes through rehab.